The Antarctica Cruise Guide

 Many nations have built their own Antarctica research station to demonstrate some sovereignty over a little slice of Antarctica, though no nation actually owns the continent.
 Major countries around the world came together to agree to the Antarctic Treaty in 1959, which stated that it is “in the interests of all mankind that Antarctica shall continue forever to be used exclusively for peaceful purposes and shall not become the scene or object of international discord.”

 The treaty entered into force from 1961 and currently has 54 countries as signatories.
 While the treaty allows for freedom of scientific research and observation and exchange of information across nations, it significantly restricts Antarctica from mining or using its natural resources.
 Under the treaty, the continent must only be used for peaceful purposes.
-The treaty is up for renewal in 2041 when it will need to be discussed by the signatories.
-It officially expires in 2048.

 The vast majority of Antarctica’s serene landscape is covered by glacier ice.
 It is divided into giant ice sheets, the East and West Antarctic Ice Sheets.
 The East Antarctic Sheet is more extensive, thicker, and older.
 The West Antarctic Sheet is smaller and lies between the Weddell Sea and the Ross Sea.
 The ice thickness in Antarctica varies depending on the type of ice-sheet.
 It’s thickest point is nearly 5,000 meters.